Catherine McKinnell

 Catherine McKinnell (born 8 June 1976) is a British Labour Party politician who has served as the Member of Parliament (MP) for Newcastle upon Tyne North since 2010.
-She served as Minister of State for School Standards from 2024 to 2025.
+She has been Minister of State for Prisons, Probation and Reducing Reoffending since 2026.
+McKinnell served as Minister of State for School Standards from 2024 to 2025.

 Early life and career

 Catherine McKinnell was born on 8 June 1976 in Newcastle upon Tyne, where she attended Sacred Heart Catholic High School in Fenham.
 She studied politics and history at the University of Edinburgh.
-After leaving Edinburgh, Catherine went on to study Law at Northumbria University.
+After leaving Edinburgh, she went on to study Law at Northumbria University.

 After university, McKinnell worked as an employment solicitor at Dickinson Dees, a Newcastle law firm.

 Parliamentary career

 At the 2010 general election, McKinnell was elected to Parliament as MP for Newcastle upon Tyne North with a vote share of 40.8% and a majority of 3,414.

 In October 2010, the Labour Leader Ed Miliband appointed McKinnell to the role of Shadow Solicitor General, where she was responsible for the party's response to the News International phone hacking scandal.
 She raised questions about the Crown Prosecution Service's handling of the scandal, including a question to the Attorney General in the House of Commons asking why the CPS had refused for so long to admit that there were grounds to bring prosecutions.

 In October 2011, during a shadow ministerial reshuffle, McKinnell was made shadow children's minister, shadowing Tim Loughton.
 In that post she criticised the adoption process as too slow and called for immediate improvements in support for social workers and family courts to speed up the process.
 She also accused the government of doing too little to help children for whom adoption was not suitable and following this, requested a guarantee that the government would give priority to placing children in "happy homes."

-In June 2012, after the resignation of Peter Hain, she was then moved to become Shadow Exchequer Secretary to the Treasury, replacing Owen Smith.
+In June 2012, following the resignation of Peter Hain, she was then moved to become Shadow Exchequer Secretary to the Treasury, replacing Owen Smith.
 McKinnell backed a campaign by ActionAid on international tax laws and tabled amendments to the Budget which would have required the government to monitor the impact on developing countries of changes to so-called Controlled Foreign Companies regulations.
 She said, "It seems a false economy to invest ... in changes that will undermine the very progress towards which our international aid money, which increases year on year, is going".

 Also in June 2012, McKinnell publicly criticised Take That singer Gary Barlow following newspaper allegations of tax avoidance made against him.
 McKinnell agreed that Barlow should consider returning his recently awarded OBE if allegations of tax avoidance were proven "because it doesn't send out the right messages to ordinary people who are paying their fair share of tax".